Trapping Quantum Coherence in Local Energy Minima: Abstract

 \section{Abstract}

-Clusters of solid-state quantum devices have very long-lived metastable states of local energy minima which may be used to store quantum information.
-The strong power against decoherence with the great flexibility in state manipulation and system scaling up together should make solid-state devices very competitive in quantum computer engineering.
+Clusters of solid-state quantum devices have long-living metastable states of local energy minima which may be used to store quantum information.
+The low to vanishing rate of dissipation fulfils the prerequisite to maintain quantum coherence.
+Then physical symmetrization of the devices could minimize the couplings of the clusters to environmental degrees of freedom so to reduce the rate of decoherence.
+Combined with various other error correction mechanisms and methods, such designs and optimizations could render solid-state devices useful for quantum information processing, which have the advantages of flexibility in state manipulation and system scaling.